rishabnayak/pHarmr/README.md

 James C., Rishab Nayak, Jason Smith, Emily Vogelsperger

 ### What inspired you to make this?
+Emily: I was inspired to join this project because I personally have no experience in hydroponics and I was interested in joining a very diverse group.
+Each person in this group brought specific talents that were unique to the rest of the group.
+It was incredibly rewarding to take an idea (of which I knew none of the background) and hear so many different points of view on how to tackle this problem.
+Also, I got exposure to some interesting hardware, which I know nothing about.

 ### What does your project do?
 pHarmr uses multiple sensors--pH, temperature, moisture--and feeds the real-time values through a Raspberry Pi